Sanin Husain: Early life and military service

 Sanin Husain was born at Dar Tama, a frontier area between the Wadai Empire and Sultanate of Darfur, around 1847.
 His family claimed descent from the Banu Khazraj, a renowned Arab clan, through his grandfather who had migrated to Dar Tama as "stranger sharifi".
 His mother was an ethnic Tama, and researcher Babett Jánszky consequently described Sanin as Sudanese Tama.
 From an early point, Sanin took an interest in religious matters and gradually garnered respect as an authority on religion in Dar Tama, eventually becoming a local "holy man".

-In 1885, religious leader and self-proclaimed Mahdi Muhammad Ahmad overthrew the Turkish rule in Sudan and established the Mahdist State.
+In 1885, religious leader and self-proclaimed Mahdi Muhammad Ahmad overthrew the Turco-Egyptian rule in Sudan and established the Mahdist State.
 After hearing of Muhammad Ahmad's achievements, Sanin Husain decided to travel with his followers to the Mahdist capital of Omdurman to swear allegiance to Muhammad Ahmad.
 Upon arriving at Omdurman, Sanin and his companions joined a thousands-strong crowd who were taking part in the Jumu'ah prayers led by Muhammad Ahmad.
 The Mahdi noticed the group from Dar Tama, and sent a messenger to learn who they were.
 From his podium, Muhammad Ahmad then singled them out, and prayed the Al-Fatiha to them.
 Following the prayers, the Mahdi sent another messenger to Sanin, telling him that he and his comrades should join the Mahdist military to fight under Hamdan Abu Anja in the Nuba Mountains.
 Despite having barely seen the Mahdi and not even talked with him directly, the group was very impressed that he had singled them out in the great crowd.
 Sanin and his comrades promptly joined the Mahdists and travelled to join a unit led by an emir of Tama origin, Abdel-Rahman, who was already serving under Hamdan Abu Anja.

 Sanin consequently ventured to the Nuba Mountains, but word soon reached the Mahdist forces there that Muhammad Ahmad had unexpectedly died.
 Sanin Husain and Abdel-Rahman were subsequently recalled to Omdurman to pledge allegiance to Khalifa Abdallahi ibn Muhammad, Mahdi Muhammad Ahmad's successor.
 After an interview with the Khalifa, Sanin's position was confirmed and he was sent back to the Nuba Mountains, where he fought from 1885 to 1887.
 He then returned to Omdurman for a short time before being dispatched east alongside Abdel-Rahman.
 They joined an army led by Hamdan Abu Anja which was part of the Mahdist campaign against the Ethiopian Empire.
 Sanin fought in Ethiopia from 1887 to 1889, returning to Omdurman after Hamdan Abu Anja had died and the Ethiopians been defeated in the Battle of Gallabat.